krivard/codalab-worksheets-wiki/Dev_Configure-CodaLab-for-Development.md

     **Note:** If you want to use [MySQL](http://www.mysql.com/) you'll need to manually install it and create a database before proceeding.
 CodaLab setup does not install MySQL.

 ### Initialize the database
+To initialize the database, you will need to run a few standard [Django commands](https://docs.djangoproject.com/en/dev/ref/django-admin/), and the CodaLab database initialization script.
+- **validate**: Validates all installed models (according to the INSTALLED_APPS setting) and prints validation errors to standard output.
+- **syncdb**: Synchronizes the database state with the current set of models and migrations (note that the `migrate` option is used).
+- **initialize.py**: Inserts initial data into the database.

 1. Run the following commands to initialize the database.

     **Windows**